MEDIA GUIDES / Wordpress Plugin

 Pricing is a critical factor in choosing an e-commerce platform.
 WordPress, as an open-source platform, is free to use.
 However, running an e-commerce site on WordPress typically involves additional costs, including hosting, domain registration, themes, and plugins, including WooCommerce.
 While many plugins are free, premium options can add up, especially if you aim for advanced features or integrations.

-Magento offers two main editions: Magento Open Source and Magento Commerce.
+Magento offers two main editions: Magento Open Source and Magento Commerce (now known as Adobe Commerce).
 The Open Source edition is free and caters to businesses looking to leverage community support and self-manage their store’s development.
-Magento Commerce, however, is a premium version that includes additional features, support, and cloud hosting options aimed at larger businesses with more complex needs.
-The cost of Magento Commerce can be significant, often requiring a considerable budget for both the platform and the necessary development work.
+Adobe Commerce, however, is a premium version that includes additional features, support, and cloud hosting options aimed at larger businesses with more complex needs.
+The cost of Adobe Commerce can be significant, often requiring a considerable budget for both the platform and the necessary development work.

 Security: WordPress vs Magento